New Zealand Travel Pass

 Day 1: Auckland to Paihia

-Departing Auckland this morning, we’ll make our way to beautiful Paihia, otherwise known as the ‘gateway to the bay’, stopping off at Parry Kauri Forest Park on route to see the mighty Kauri trees.
+Departing Auckland this morning, heading for the Bay of Islands, we’ll make our way to beautiful Paihia otherwise known as the ‘gateway to the bay’, stopping off at Parry Kauri Forest Park on route to see the mighty Kauri trees.

 Day 2: Paihia to Cape Regina